 What are the needs?

 Meanwhile, tightened immigration laws and xenophobic attacks in South Africa may force up to 250,000 Zimbabweans to return to Zimbabwe in 2024.
 This adds more pressure on communities already suffering from unemployment and strained social services.

 How are we helping?

-EU humanitarian assistance also aims to support and protect vulnerable migrant returnees, strengthen preparedness for displacement, and improve the management of mixed migration flows.
+The EU reinforces local authorities’ capacity to respond to epidemics, support and protect vulnerable migrant returnees, enhance preparedness for displacement, and improve the management of mixed migration flows.

 Facts & figures

-1.63 million people in urban areas and 3.82 million people population are estimated to be acutely food insecure
+1.5 million people in urban areas and 2.7 million people population are estimated to be acutely food insecure.

 Zimbabwe hosts about 24,000 refugees